CoconutGoodie/monorepo-networker/README.md

 > Side objects created here are supposed to be used across different side runtimes.
 > Make sure **NOT** to use anything side-dependent in here.

+## 2. Create the Channels

-2. Create the channels for each side.
+Create the channels for each side.
 Channels are responsible of communicating with other sides and listening to incoming messages using the registered strategies.

 (Only the code for CLIENT side is shown, for simplicity.)

 ```ts
 // ./packages/client/networkChannel.ts